You can visit our website, snag a cheap flight or pick up on some travel tips, save a few hundred bucks and call it good. That’s what we’re here for.

 But you can also keep earning miles when you book directly with bank points like Chase Ultimate Rewards.
 The only thing better than a free flight is a free flight that earns you some miles to fuel your next trip.

-Combining the dozens of flight deals we post every week with this strategy is a surefire way to make your miles go farther and see the world for free.
+Combining the dozens of flight deals we find each week with this strategy is a surefire way to make your miles go farther and see the world for nearly free.

 Some cheap fares last hours, not days.
 You have to move quickly to book them.
-Between hotels and cab fares and vacation days, there are so many logistics that go into planning a vacation beyond a flight.
+Between hotels, finding rental cars, coordinating with a companion, and lining up vacation days, there are so many logistics that go into planning a vacation beyond a flight.

 It’s easy to get paralyzed by all that planning.
 Take our advice: Book the flight and ask questions later.
 You have options.
 The Department of Transportation requires airlines to refund any flight that touches U.S. soil within 24 hours of booking.
 No fees, no questions asked.

 Think of that 24-hour window as your “Book first, ask questions later” policy.
-If you can’t make the cheap flight work, just cancel it.
+If you can’t make the cheap flight work, just cancel it and get a full refund.

 There are a lot of great tools out there to make your travels more affordable.
 We’re a bit biased, but we think Thrifty Traveler is at the top of the list.